EnviDat/monitoring-backend/gcnet/README.rst

     stations=4,5,7,22,31,32,33,0,1,2,3,6,8,9,10,11,12,15,23,24,30
     groups=temp,rh,rad,sheight,stemp,ws,wd,press,battvolt

 **[argos] and [goes] sections**

 The [goes] and [argos] sections contain the parameters related to the raw data files retrieval and processing.

   * *data_url* is the URL to download the raw data from, for example "https://envidatrepo.wsl.ch/uploads/gcnet/data/LATEST_ARGOS.raw"
   * *data_url_file* is the file path to store the downloaded raw data, for example, "gcnet/input/LATEST_ARGOS.raw"
-  * *data_local* is the file path where the raw data is stored, this key is used if the input data will be directly read from a file rather than downloaded from a URL
+  * *data_local* is the file path where the raw data is stored, this key is used if the input data will be directly read from a file rather than downloaded from a URL using the "localInput" option in gcnet/main.py, please see `Continuous Data Processing and Import`_

 Example [argos] and [goes] configuration::